cue-lang/cuelang.org/hugo/content/en/docs/concept/schema-definition-use-case/index.md

 ---
-title: "Schema Definition use case"
+title: Schema Definition use case
 description: "Defining schema to communicate an API or standard"
 toc_hide: true
 ---